 - CO1.
-Elucidate basic concepts involved in MEMS technologies - CO2.
-Realize the properties of various materials involved in MEMS technologies - CO3.
+Explain the basic concepts involved in MEMS technologies - CO2.
+Describe the properties of various materials involved in MEMS technologies - CO3.
 Apply the concepts and technologies involved in designing of MEMS - CO4.
-Relate different manufacturing processes involved in fabrication of MEMS - CO5.
-Recognize micro sensors, micro actuators and their applications in various fields.
+Explain different manufacturing processes involved in the fabrication of MEMS - CO5.
+Explain the functional aspects of various MEMS structures and devices.